 CZ and YAG: These imitations can be colorless, and colorless examples are indistinguishable by magnetic response from genuine colorless Diamonds.
 All are inert.
 Like Diamond, these colorless imitations are singly refractive and have refractive indices that are too high to be measured with a standard refractometer.
 To spot a colorless imitation, we can measure density (specific gravity) or use an electronic Diamond tester.

 When colorless, all diamond imitations are inert (diamagnetic), with the notable exception of GGG, which picks up as a result of strong paramagnetism.
 The pick-up response of colorless GGG (and colored GGG) quickly identifies it.
-No other colorless synthetic gems, except some synthetic Diamonds, show such a magnetic response.
+No other colorless gems, except some synthetic Diamonds, show such a magnetic response.
 Other than GGG, magnetic testing cannot be used to distinguish natural colorless Diamonds from colorless imitations.